 - Meetings of a discussion club in English are not related to each other thematically, so a participant can skip one of them without affecting the entire programme of the course.

-The following are recommendations for organization of an English speaking club, based on our practical experience, but by no means are the absolute truth.
+The following are recommendations for organizing an English speaking club, based on our practical experience, but by no means are the absolute truth.

 1. It is not necessary to explain why the venue of a conversation club in English should be comfortable for all participants.
 We only note that creation of an atmosphere, which favours a pleasant communication, can be facilitated by a dim lighting.
 It distracts attention of participants of an English speaking club from details of the interior and appearance of their interlocutors, which helps to concentrate better on the discussion.

-6. Encourage participants of a conversation club to begin their judgments with introductory expressions like 'I think', 'In my opinion', 'From my point of view', as this is common in the English-speaking world.
+6. Encourage the participants of your conversation club to begin their judgments with introductory expressions like 'I think', 'In my opinion', 'From my point of view', as this is common in the English-speaking world.

 7. It is not necessary during one meeting of a discussion club in English to go through all 18 questions of the chosen speaking topic.
-The speaking topics, we offer for an English conversation club are not an academic programme.
+The speaking topics, we offer for an English conversation club, are not an academic programme.
 Rather they serve as a kind of "pusher", which start a discussion in English.
-Moreover, if after the first few questions, the conversation goes into another direction, the meeting of the English speaking club is successful!
+Moreover, if after the first few questions, the conversation goes into another direction, the meeting of the English speaking club can be considered as successful!
 Remember, that the most important criterion for a successful meeting of a conversation English club is all participants are interested.
-If they desire to discuss some other topics in English, but not the one that you suggested, this is just great!
+If they desire to discuss some other topics in English, but not the one that you have suggested, this is just great!

 9. As to phonetic, grammar and lexical mistakes, made by participants of an English speaking club, they should not be corrected immediately during the discussion.
 Only if the same participant makes the same mistake more than twice, it is necessary to gently point it at the end of the meeting.
 If necessary, you can advise him/her to listen to, read or do exercises on this topic.